gnosis/dex-docs/docs/tutorial-telegram-bot.md

 docker run --env-file .env gnosispm/dex-telegram:v0.9.0
 ```

 ## 🧪 6\.
-Test the bot: Create an order (in Gnosis Protocol)
+Test the bot by creating an order on Gnosis Protocol

-Go to any Gnosis Protocol Dapp like the Potato Exchange or [Mesa](http://mesa.eth.link/) and create an order.
+Visit any Gnosis Protocol dapp like the Potato Exchange or [Mesa](http://mesa.eth.link/), and create an order.

 The channel should now receive a notification from the bot: